-I grew up in an abusive household and I guess I didn’t know what a normal relationship looked like.
+I grew up in an abusive and dysfunctional household and, by virtue of that, I didn’t know what a healthy relationship looked like.
 I moved out when I was 17 and wanted to start fresh.
 I thought that I had finally escaped my abusive past and fallen in love with my Prince Charming.

-My bubble burst about two years into the relationship when things turned to violence.
-I remember it began slowly where during an argument he would hold me down or pinch me surreptitiously in public if I said the wrong thing.
+My bubble burst about two years into the relationship when his violence surfaced.
+I remember it began slowly where during an argument he would hold me down or pinch me surreptitiously in public if I said something that upset him.
+This made me feel like it was my fault, even though I know it’s not true.
 Then one time he threw me off of our bed and began to kick and hit me.
 I was in total shock.
 There was no apology.
 There was no recognition of what had just happened.
 We both just walked around as though it had never happened.
-I mentally blocked it out as best I could because this was the man that I had broken my virginity to, this was the man that I loved, the man who loved me.
+I mentally blocked it out as best I could because this was the man that I had broken my virginity to, this was the man that I loved, the man who I thought loved me.

 Similar incidents began to occur with greater frequency.
 I remember he launched at me and smacked my head into a cupboard when I was arguing with him about watching pornographic material.
 I believe this caused me concussion because I was in a lot of pain and very dazed and confused and all I wanted to do was sleep.
 He was very clinical about it and said that I couldn’t sleep because if people have concussions then they can die so he kept me awake for half an hour.
 It has always puzzled me why he did that.
 Was he afraid I would die and then he would be charged with my murder?
 It seems like a very strange thing to be so concerned about after having done the act itself.